Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Thompson Sampling Algorithm and The Main Result

+Let us introduce one more notation that we use throughout the rest of the paper.
+Let us define $\delta_\epsilon$ as the minimum difference in the function values between the optimal $\bsx^*$ and any $\bsx$ which is at least $\epsilon$ distance away from the optimal.
+Formally,

+We know that $\delta_\epsilon>0$ since $f$ has an unique maximum. $\delta_\epsilon$ measures a degree of sharpness of the function around its true global maximum.
+The adaptive convergence rate as discussed in this paper is formalized through this parameter.
+With these assumptions and notations we can now state our main result.

-Most common kernels usually have continuous eigenfunctions with bounded derivatives and hence are Lipschitz.
-For a thorough list and more examples see \cite{minh2006mercer}. \end{assumption} With these assumptions we can now state our main result. \begin{theorem} Let $f$ be a smooth continuous function on a compact set $\cx$ having a global unique maximum at $\bsx^*$.
-Then, under Assumptions \ref{assu:func_norm} - \ref{assu:lip}, for any $\epsilon > 0$, if we follow the Thompson Sampling procedure as given in Algorithm \ref{algo:ts}, there exists a $T$ such that for all $t > T$,
+\begin{theorem} Let $f$ be a sample from a Gaussian Process on a compact set $\cx \subset \real^d$ having a global unique maximum at $\bsx^*$.
+Then, under Assumptions \ref{assu:func_norm} - \ref{assu:lip}, if we follow the Thompson Sampling procedure as given in Algorithm \ref{algo:ts}, there exists a $T$ such that for all $t > T$,